 North Korea is able to borrow on international capital markets.
-As of the fourth quarter of 2007, the country had loans from foreign located banks that report to the Bank of International Settlements (BIS) of \$50 million (down from \$116 million at the end of 2006 and \$121 million at the end of 2005, \$81 million in 2004, and \$190 million in 2003).
-The amount of loans for 2007 is a relatively small amount, only about \$2 per capita.
-Total liabilities to BIS banks (including those located in North Korea) came to \$1,532 million for the fourth quarter of 2007 (up considerably from \$489 million in first quarter 2007).
+As of the first quarter of 2009, the country had loans from foreign located banks that report to the Bank of International Settlements (BIS) of \$98 million, down from \$141 million at the end of 2007.
+The amount of loans is a relatively small amount, only about \$4 per capita.
+Total liabilities in the first quarter 2009 to BIS banks (including those located in North Korea) came to \$996 million (of which \$718 million was short term), down considerably from \$1,532 million for the fourth quarter of 2007.
 Most of these liabilities appear to be export credits.
-North Korea also had deposits of \$388 million in BIS banks at the end of 2007.
+North Korea also had deposits of \$96 million with BIS banks, down from \$398 million at the end of 2007.

 International bond issues are not a major source of funds for North Korea.
 In May 2003, the country issued ten-year bonds-the first since 1950-but since its sovereign securities are not rated by major Western credit rating agencies, the issue has generated little interest on international financial markets and is aimed at domestic investors.
-Pyongyang claims that a million people had signed up to receive the bonds, but many speculate that the deductions from the salaries of North Korean purchasers in amounts equivalent to four months' wages to buy the bonds is not voluntary.
-106 North Korea does not pay interest on the bonds.
-Rather the government holds a lottery in which the winners receive monetary prizes greater than the foregone interest on the bonds.
-107
+Pyongyang claims that a million people had signed up to receive the bonds, but many speculate that the deductions from the salaries of North Korean purchasers in amounts equivalent to four months' wages to buy the bonds was not voluntary.
+North Korea does not pay interest on the bonds.
+Rather the